mjrgh/DCSExplorer/README.md

 In the pinball machines, DCS was physically implemented with a purpose-built circuit board based on the Analog Devices ADSP-2105 processor.
-But the hardware is only incidental; DCS is really a software platform that can be implemented on any CPU, as long as it can perform the decoding work fast enough for real-time playback.
-Today's PCs are plenty fast enough, and even a single-board computer like a Raspberry Pi can easily handle the job.
+But the hardware is only incidental; DCS is really a software platform that can be implemented on any CPU that's fast enough to do the playback decoding in real time.
+Today's PCs are plenty fast enough, and even a modern single-board computer like a Raspberry Pi can easily handle the job.
-The ADSP-2105 was fairly fast for its day, with a 10MHz system clock and single-cycle instruction execution, but many of today's general-purpose CPUs can run circles around that.
+There's no longer any need for a dedicated circuit board with a specialized DSP chip.

 The internal details of the DCS format have never been published (until now), so it's always been difficult to find out exactly what's